visionspacetec/opssat-saasy-ml/src/saasy-ml-app/README.md

 }
 ```

-### Download a training data feed
+### Download the training data

-Download to the data feed with a POST request to the following endpoint:
+Download the training data with a POST request to the following endpoint:

 ```
 http://<SUPERVISOR_HOST>:<APP_PORT>/api/v1/training/data/download